 Two to three times each year, we hold informal roundtable discussions on a specific topic.
 These discussions are open to all BHEA members and provide a chance to hear from and talk with other parents who are in the trenches of homeschooling.
 Past topics have included: what college professors wish freshmen knew about college, preparing for high school, lapbooking, homeschooling hour-by-hour, organizing your homeschool, etc.

-Watch the BHEA calendar for upcoming Roundtables or learn more by emailing [email protected].
+Watch the BHEA calendar for upcoming Roundtables or learn more by emailing the Advancement coordinator, Karen Metcalf at [email protected].

 BHEA members meet at local Maryville parks to play and fellowship.
 See the BHEA Calendar for scheduled dates and times.
 If you don't find any already scheduled but think your kids would enjoy this, contact [email protected] if you would like to spearhead one or all of these.
 All it takes is to choose a date in concert with the Activities Coordinator, submit it to the BHEA calendar, and help us help you get the word out by requesting an e-alert by sending the details to [email protected].